-§ 101 Scope
+§ 101.
+Scope.

-These regulations are enacted pursuant to 42 Pa.C.S. §§ 4411 and 4431 and shall govern the appointment and use of interpreters for persons with limited English proficiency and persons who are deaf or hard of hearing in all court proceedings within the Unified Judicial System.
+These regulations are enacted under the Language Access Plan for the Unified Judicial System (UJS-LAP) and 42 Pa.C.S. §§ 4411 and 4431 (relating to duties of Court Administrator) and shall govern the appointment and use of interpreters for persons with limited English proficiency and persons who are deaf or hard of hearing in all court proceedings within the Unified Judicial System (UJS).